yutake27/P3CMQA/README.md

     The 64-bit version is available at https://ftp.ncbi.nlm.nih.gov/blast/executables/legacy.NOTSUPPORTED/2.2.26.

-5. Clone this repositorie and download the pre-trained model
+5. Clone this repository and download the pre-trained model

     The trained model is not included in the GitHub repository, so you have to download it and put it directly under the repository.